VNG-Realisatie/nlx/docs/docs/try-nlx/helm/accessapi.md

 Due to the port forwarding, your outway is now accessible from your local machine.

 Replace in the command below:
-- `<your organization>` for the organization name you entered in your external certificate.
+- `<your subject serial number>` for the certificate's serial number you entered in your external certificate.
+How to find this value is described in [Create Certificates](./create-certificate)

 ```
-curl http://localhost:8080/<your organization>/basisregister-fictieve-kentekens/voertuigen
+curl http://localhost:8080/<your subject serial number>/basisregister-fictieve-kentekens/voertuigen
 ```

 Now run the command to query the API via the NLX Outway.